 By Dennis Jones

-Four hours later, and the CEO was marooned in the Prague airport for the foreseeable future.
+Nearly four hours later, and the CEO was marooned in the Prague airport for the foreseeable future.
 The diagnosis: engine failure, which had forced her to deplane, after she’d already been comfortably ensconced in her first class seat for some half an hour.
 So much for that.
 She thought about whether her EA could get her out of this mess, but then realized, it was still early morning hours in the Valley.
 I guess she’d be waiting this one out.

 Luckily, the airport Wi-Fi here was quick and free.
 Boy, had she had some interesting Wi-Fi experiences during this visit.
 At least, she’d have the opportunity to catch up on some work while she waited…for what exactly?
 She didn’t quite know.
 To her very linear mind, the updates weren’t particularly intelligible.
 Her inbox was crowded as usual, but one email caught her attention instantly.
 The subject: Initial Assessment of the Krempe Case.
 It was from one of the HR consultants.
 “That was fast,” she thought.
 She opened it and was bitterly disappointed to see that it was a very short email, just a few lines.
 She almost deleted it out of pique but something caught her eye.
 It was just addressed to her.